This post may contain affiliate links, which means I’ll receive a commission if you purchase through my link at no extra cost to you.

 4. Sleeping in a cave

 If sleeping in a cave wasn’t considered a treat back in the old days, it has become today a quite luxurious experience.
 Cave hotels can be found in the hundreds in Matera, and we highly recommend that you sleep in one.
 There are so many wonderful options that vary from hotels to Airbnb’s.
-We stayed at Il Pallazzotto Residence & Winery and had a lovely experience (check out their website for their beautiful picture gallery).
+We stayed at Il Pallazzotto Residence & Winery and had a lovely experience.
 Our room was stunning, and they offered a delightful breakfast that was enjoyed in the most beautiful of settings.
 I would highly recommend it, but there are so many other interesting options that can be found in the heart of the Sassi of Metera.
 Please consult this list if you would like to explore some of them.
 There are also many Airbnb options that you can choose from in this list!

 5. The churches